Parramatta Light Rail

 The Parramatta Light Rail is one of the NSW Government’s major public transport projects, part of a record $76.7 billion infrastructure program in Australia.

-Stage 1 will connect Westmead to Carlingford via the Parramatta CBD and Camellia, and will run for 12 kilometres, with 16 stops.
+Stage 1 opened to passengers on 20 December 2024, and connects Westmead to Carlingford via the Parramatta CBD and Camellia, and runs along a 12-kilometre track, with 16 stops.

 Key benefits

-Stage 1 will connect the Parramatta CBD to the Westmead Health Precinct, Cumberland Precinct, CommBank Stadium, the new science, technology and innovation museum Powerhouse Parramatta, the Camellia Town Centre, the private and social housing redevelopment at Telopea, the Rosehill Gardens Racecourse and three Western Sydney University campuses.
+Stage 1 connects the Parramatta CBD to the Westmead Health Precinct, Cumberland Precinct, cafes and restaurants on Church Street, CommBank Stadium, Parramatta Square, the Camellia Town Centre, the private and social housing redevelopment at Telopea, the Rosehill Gardens Racecourse and three Western Sydney University campuses.

 Stage 2

-Planning and development work is underway for Stage 2 of the Parramatta Light Rail, connecting Stage 1 and the Parramatta CBD to the rapidly growing communities of Camellia, Rydalmere, Ermington, Melrose Park, Wentworth Point and Sydney Olympic Park.
+Delivery of Parramatta Light Rail Stage 2 will be phased, connecting Stage 1 and the Parramatta CBD to the rapidly growing communities of Camellia, Rydalmere, Ermington, Melrose Park, Wentworth Point and Sydney Olympic Park.
 It will expand the network to connect Greater Parramatta and the Olympic Peninsula, the geographic and demographic heart of Greater Sydney, and bring the vision of a ‘30-minute city’ closer to reality.

-Stage 2 will connect customers to major events and attractions such as Accor Stadium, Qudos Bank Arena, Rosehill Gardens Racecourse, Sydney Olympic Park events, the annual Sydney Royal Easter Show, Sydney Showground and the future URBNSURF development.
+Stage 2 will connect customers to major events and attractions such as Accor Stadium, Qudos Bank Arena, Rosehill Gardens Racecourse, Sydney Olympic Park events, the annual Sydney Royal Easter Show, Sydney Showground and URBNSURF Sydney.

-Once completed, the Parramatta Light Rail will bring major benefits to businesses, local residents, commuters and visitors.
+Once completed, the Parramatta Light Rail will bring major benefits to businesses, residents, passengers and visitors.

 Project update